influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withEndpoints(endpoints)
 ```

-A list of endpoints allowed as part of this ServiceMonitor.
+"A list of endpoints allowed as part of this ServiceMonitor."

 ### fn spec.withEndpointsMixin